My Country, 'Tis of Thee

 "My Country, 'Tis of Thee" was written in 1832 by Samuel Francis Smith, and first sung at a children's Fourth of July celebration in Park Street Church, Boston.
 It was included in The Psalmist, 1843, No. 1000, and found in a large number of American hymn-books, but not in use in Great Britain.
 It is one of the most popular of Dr. Smith's compositions.

-Popular Hymn Lyrics with Story and Meaning
+Other Popular Hymns with Lyrics with Story and Meaning

 Day by Day and With Each Passing Moment